AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Text Modality

+We categorize the text generation methods based on their techniques, namely: VAEs, GANs, and Autoregressive Transformers, DMs.

-\textbf{VAEs.} Bowman et al. \cite{bowman2016generating} first explores a VAE-based approach for text generation, which overcomes the discrete representation of text by learning a continuous latent representation through the VAE.
-Many subsequent works (e.g., Yang et al. \cite{yang2017improved}, Semeniuta et al. \cite{semeniuta2017hybrid}, Xu et al. \cite{xu2018spherical}, Dieng et al. \cite{dieng2019avoiding}) have explored ways to improve the training stability and avoid the problem of KL collapse where the VAE's latent representation does not properly encode the input text.
+\textbf{VAEs.} Bowman et al. \cite{bowman2016generating} first explores a VAE-based approach for text generation, which overcomes the discrete representation of text by learning a continuous latent representation through a VAE.
+Subsequent works \cite{yang2017improved,dieng2019avoiding} have explored ways to improve the training stability and avoid the problem of KL collapse where the VAE's latent representation does not properly encode the input text.
 However, these methods generally still do not achieve high levels of performance, stability and diversity.

 \textbf{GANs.} Training text-based GANs poses a challenge due to the non-differentiability of the discrete text representation.
-Therefore, building upon earlier works \cite{li2016deep,li2017adversarial} that learn to generate text via reinforcement learning (RL), many GAN-based approaches leverage RL to overcome the differentiability issue.
+Thus, building upon earlier works \cite{li2016deep} that learn to generate text via reinforcement learning (RL), many GAN-based approaches leverage RL to overcome the differentiability issue.
 SeqGAN \cite{yu2017seqgan} adopts a policy gradient RL approach to train a GAN, where the real-or-fake prediction score of the discriminator is used as a reward signal to train the generator.
 However, this approach faces considerable training instability.
-Hence, several works focus on improving the design of the guidance signals from the discriminator (e.g., RankGAN \cite{lin2017adversarial}, LeakGAN \cite{guo2018long}), improving the architecture design (e.g., TextGAN \cite{zhang2017adversarial}), or exploring various training techniques (e.g., MaskGAN \cite{fedus2018maskgan}).
-However, using GANs for text generation has not been very successful, due to the instability of GANs in general, coupled with the complications brought by the non-differentiability of the discrete text representations \cite{caccia2020language},
+To alleviate the training instability, some works improve the guidance signals from the discriminator \cite{guo2018long}, the architecture design \cite{zhang2017adversarial}, or explore various training techniques such as RL-based text infilling in \cite{fedus2018maskgan}.
+However, using GANs for text generation has not been very successful, due to the instability of GANs, coupled with the complications brought by the non-differentiable discrete text representations.